Maxette Grisoni-Pirbakas

-Maxette Grisoni-Pirbakas ([maksɛt ɡʁizɔni piʁbakas]; born 14 April 1975) is a French politician, who is a Member of the European Parliament since 2019.
+Maxette Grisoni-Pirbakas ([maksɛt ɡʁizɔni piʁbakas]; born 14 April 1975) is a French politician from Guadeloupe.
+She was elected as a Member of the European Parliament for the National Rally (RN) in the 2019 election.
+She served as spokesperson for the RN from March 2019 to February 2022, when she defected to join the Reconquête party.

 Biography

 She is the leader of the Fédération nationale des syndicats d'exploitants agricoles in Guadeloupe.

 She has served in the European Parliament for the National Rally (RN) since 2019.
 She was her party's candidate in the 2021 French regional elections in Guadeloupe.

 She defected to the Reconquête party in February 2022, endorsing Éric Zemmour in the presidential election.
+She was ordered to pay more than €160,000 to a former parliamentary assistant in 2024.